From the Eiffel Tower to the Louvre © French Moments

 Detail of Grand-Palais © French Moments

-Opposite the Grand-Palais stands the Petit-Palais and its remarkable wrought-iron gate.
+Opposite the Grand Palais stands the Petit-Palais and its remarkable wrought-iron gate.

 Winter walk from the Eiffel Tower to the Louvre © French Moments

-Gilded portail of Petit-Palais © French Moments
+Gilded Portal of Petit Palais © French Moments

 Avenue des Champs-Élysées

-When we arrived on the Champs-Élysées, the traffic was not at all heavy.
 In the distance, behind the leafless trees, we glimpsed the windows of the Palais de l’Élysée (Élysée Palace), the official residence of the French President.
-Back then, François Hollande was President of France…

 Winter walk from the Eiffel Tower to the Louvre © French Moments